 - Corneo-scleral lenses and semi-scleral lenses are significantly larger than traditional GP lenses and rest near the junction between the cornea and the sclera.

 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

 If you are interested, contact Antoine Eye Care Scleral Lens Center to find out if scleral lenses are right for you.
-Our staff helps patients from all over St. Louis and Brentwood, Missouri, and Dr. Michael Antoine, O.D. will provide a comprehensive evaluation and the highest level of care.
+Our staff helps patients from all over St. Louis and St. Louis Galleria, Missouri, and Dr. Michael Antoine, O.D. will provide a comprehensive evaluation and the highest level of care.